 6. Mint leaves

-4. Top your ice cream cone with crushed Oreo's and mint leaves
+4. Fill cone with ice cream just to the rim then top it off with crushed Oreo's and the mint

-5. Stick cake pop on top of cone (use cake pop stick but cut in half)
+5. Stick cake pop into the top of the ice cream cone (use a cake pop stick but cut it in half)

 Q&A with the kids